You can create your own custom UI components and use them just like the predefined components. UI Components use a property named setting_value

 Note that providing this file is optional.
 Both properties are used when adding the component to the components list.

-1. Create a scene in the folder.
+- Create a scene in the folder.
 This scene cannot be in a subfolder and must be named the same thing as the folder.
-For example, if the folder is named my_component, the scene must be named my_component.tscn.
-The scripts or other secondary scenes can be in any directory (even outside of this folder) but the main scene must be a direct file of the folder.
+For example, if the folder is named

-3. After creating your component, restart the plugin so you can see it in the components list.
+.
+You can add any other nodes you want to this root. - After creating your component, restart the plugin so you can see it in the components list.

 Adding a Script

-Now, you can add a script to your root MarginContainer node.
-This script:
+Now, you can add a script to your root MarginContainer

-• Must extend ggsUIComponent.
+- Must extend

-• When the user interacts with the component, the following piece should be used:
+- When the user interacts with the component, the following piece should be used:

 setting_value = new_value